 Pisagua Day Trip

-This coastal town, in the Chilean region of Tarapacá, was crucial during the War of the Pacific, which occurred between 1879 and 1884, involving Chile against a Peruvian-Bolivian alliance.
+This coastal locale, situated in the Chilean region of Tarapacá, played a crucial role during the War of the Pacific.
+From 1879 to 1884, Chile faced a coalition formed by Peru and Bolivia.

-Finally, you will be returned to your hotel in Iquique, arriving around 7 pm.
+Finally, we will return you to your hotel in Iquique, with drop-off scheduled for 7 pm.

 Included